tikk3r/casavisextractor/README.md

-# casavisextractor
+# Measurement Set Error Estimator
-The CASA Visibility Extractor (CVE for short) will extract the real and imaginary parts of the visibilities with their corresponding errors from a Measurement Set to be used for further analysis.
+The Measurement Set Error Estimator (MaSER for short) will extract the real and imaginary parts of the visibilities with their corresponding errors from a Measurement Set to be used for further analysis.

 Usage
 =====